 Aside from the substantial improvements in these several measures of physical wellness, what particularly stood out for me from Sacha’s experience was the change in his craving level.
 What started out as a major form of withdrawal, punctuated by a consistent feeling of hunger, slowly transitioned into a lack of desire for the sugary foods he was once used to consuming.

 While the changes may seem impossible at first, persisting through them allows us to once again make these foods into what I believe they are best consumed as: an occasional treat.
-While our bodies are more than likely much better off not consuming them altogether, you can’t help but believe they are better capable of handling them in moderation.
+While our bodies are much better off not consuming them altogether, surely they can handle them better in moderation than in massive doses.

 To better explain the impact that sugar has on our bodies, I encourage you all to check out this article, based upon an infographic, that illustrates what exactly happens to our body after we consume it.